- Nearly half of consumers say they were willing to wait a shipping lead time of two days for orders delivered via fast shipping

 Unfortunately, a poor customer experience will affect your business negatively.
 In fact, 39% will move on to another e-tailer after just one negative shipping-related experience, according to research.
 To fill this gap, eCommerce merchants also need to meet the expectations of their customers, which can be achievable through the understanding of delivery times and its calculation.

-In this blog post, we’ll explain everything you need to know about lead time and how you can meet customer expectations.
+In this blog post, we’ll explain everything you need to know about this topic so you can meet customer expectations.

 Table of Contents